Lead Databases Β· Data Pillar

 CRM has stale records or a growing duplicate problem

-CRM data decays at roughly 2 to 3% per month as contacts change jobs, titles, and companies.
-At 12 months without a refresh cycle, a significant share of your database no longer matches the person it was attached to.
-Duplicate records compound routing and attribution errors.
-The duplicate records diagnosis guide covers identification, deduplication logic, and a maintenance cadence.
+CRM data decays at 2 to 3% per month.
+At 12 months without a refresh, a significant share no longer matches the person it was attached to.
+Duplicates compound routing and attribution errors.

 ⚠️

-A tool that verifies emails at time of export confirms that the address was valid on that date.
-It does not prevent decay.
-A list exported and verified three months ago can have a materially higher bounce rate today if a meaningful share of your contacts changed roles in that window.
+Verification confirms an address was valid at export date, not today.
 Any list older than 60 days should be re-verified before entering a new sequence, regardless of the accuracy label on the original export.

 Common Mistakes

-Teams also routinely skip the verification step after enrichment because enrichment tools describe their output as "verified."
-The distinction matters: enrichment tools confirm that an email pattern is structurally associated with a domain.
-Dedicated verification tools confirm that the specific address can receive mail right now.
-These are not the same check.
-Running enrichment without a subsequent verification pass leaves catch-all addresses, recently disabled accounts, and role-based inboxes in your sequence-ready list.
+Enrichment finds or confirms an email pattern for a domain.
+Verification confirms the specific address can receive mail right now.
+Running enrichment without a subsequent verification pass leaves catch-all and role-based addresses in your sequence-ready list.

 Common Questions